Kikinous/MAVProxy/README.md

 - mav1sync.py : follower plane gets levelled with the leader plane
 - Aide_memoire.md : some notes written in french
 ![alt tag](https://raw.githubusercontent.com/Kikinous/MAVProxy/installation/missions/formation.png)
+- check out the installation branch, which is up to date on Sept 2015

 License
 -------